+Natural Control

 Serenade® Garden Disease Control

 Bonide® Citrus, Fruit & Nut Orchard Spray

 Remove as much diseased wood as practical by pruning.

 Clean up all debris in fall.

 Pierces’s Disease

 The range of bacterium in wild vegetation that causes this disease extends from northern California southward in western US southward from latitude of Tennessee in the eastern states.
 It is not a problem where the bacterium is not established in the wild.
 Is transferred mainly by sharpshooter, leafhoppers and spittlebugs.
 Chlorotic spots develop on leaves, discoloration intensifies and tissues begin to wither.
 In late summer drying spreads in concentric zones until entire leaf may be infected and drop, leaving the leaf stem attached to the vine.
 Late in the season, wood of infected canes show green ‘islands’ of tissues, surrounded by dark brown mature wood.
 Bud break in spring is delayed.
 First 4-6 leaves are small and tissues along major veins appear dark green against chlorotic background.
 Subsequent leaves are also small but normal in color.
 Affected vines may die the first year or may live for several years.